Chuck Norris: American Tang Soo Do

-American Tang Soo Do was formed in 1966 by Norris, which is combination of Moo Duk Kwan-style Tang Soo Do, (Note: Older system taught by Shin Jae-chul.
+American Tang Soo Do was formed in 1966 by Norris, and is a combination of Moo Duk Kwan-style Tang Soo Do, (Note: Older system taught by Shin Jae-chul.
 Not Soo Bahk Do that Moo Duk Kwan founder eventually developed the original style into.)
 Judo and Karate (Shito-Ryu and Shotokan).
-Over the years it has been further developed by former black belts of his and their students.

 Chuck Norris System

-Norris's present martial art system is the Chuck Norris System, formerly known as Chun Kuk Do.
+Norris's martial art system is the Chuck Norris System, formerly known as Chun Kuk Do.
 (Note: Chun Kuk Do was renamed to the Chuck Norris System in 2015.)
 The style was formally founded in 1990 as Chun Kuk Do by Norris, and was originally based on Norris's Tang Soo Do training in Korea while he was in the military.

-During his competitive fighting career, Norris began to evolve the style to make it more effective and well-rounded by studying other systems such as Shōtōkan, Gōjū-ryū, Shitō-ryū, Enshin kaikan, Kyokushin, Judo, Brazilian Jiu-Jitsu, Arnis, Taekwondo, Tang Soo Do, Hapkido and American Kenpo.
+During his competitive fighting career, Norris began to evolve the style to make it more effective and well-rounded by studying other systems such as Shōtōkan, Gōjū-ryū, Shitō-ryū, Enshin kaikan, Kyokushin, Judo, Brazilian jiu-jitsu, Arnis, Taekwondo, Tang Soo Do, Hapkido and American Kenpo.
 Chun Kuk Do now emphasizes self defense, competition, weapons, grappling, and fitness, among other things.
 Each summer the United Fighting Arts Federation (UFAF) holds a training conference and the Chun Kuk Do world championship tournament in Las Vegas, Nevada.

 The art includes a code of honor and rules to live by.
 These rules are from Norris's personal code.
 They are: